juglab/uSplit/README.md

 We have also provided the configs for training on our PaviaATN dataset and SinosoidalCritters dataset.
 Above mentioned hyperparameter settings needs to be changed accordingly.

 ## Evaluation
-For evaluation, we have provided pre-trained models and the notebook [here](examples/Evaluate.ipynb).
-Please download the pre-trained models from [here](https://drive.google.com/drive/folders/1Z3Z3Q2Z3Z3Q2Z3Q2Z3Q2Z3Q2Z3Q2Z3Q2?usp=sharing).
+For evaluation, we have provided the notebook [here](examples/Evaluate.ipynb) and the pre-trained models [here](https://zenodo.org/record/8324707).